From Excel to GPS: how an electrician saves €12,000 a year

 The spreadsheet says “site at 23 Via Roma”, but it doesn’t prove that Mario was actually there, nor what time he arrived and left.

-Problem 3: it can
+Problem 3: it can be altered

-Problem 4: It doesn’t scale
+Problem 4: it doesn’t scale

-With 5 sites a day and 20 working days, Mario was filling in 100 rows a month.
+With 5 job sites a day and 20 working days, Mario was filling in 100 rows a month.
 Every calculation error was a silent loss.

 How time tracking works for an electrician with GeoTapp